This spinach smoothie recipe is loaded with leafy green spinach, but you can't even taste it!

 - 1 cup freshly cut pineapple (fresh is best for the enzymes, but frozen is OK too)

-- 2 tablespoons chia seeds (high in omega-3s)
+- 2 tablespoons chia seeds or flax seeds

 - 1 tablespoon fresh lime juice